Mushbt/battleships-pp3/README.md

 [Back to top](<#Table of Contents>)

 - Players board
   - The players board will have letters and numbers on the x and y axis respectively.
-These will be the game coordinates for the game.
+These will be the game coordinates.
   - The players ships will be visible.
 Ships have been randomly placed.

 ![Players board](assets/images/battleships_player_board.png)

 - Computers board
   - The computers board will have letter and numbers on the x and y axis respectively.
-There will be the game coordinates for the game.
+These will be the game coordinates for the game.
   - The computers ships will not be visible.
 Reason for this is because the player will need to guess where the ships are located.
 Ships have been randomly placed.

 ![Computers board](assets/images/battleships_computer_board.png)